After You Install

 To increase the security of the Administrator account, it is recommended that you enable multi-factor authentication (MFA) for the account after you first log in to Veeam Backup for Microsoft Azure.
 To learn how to enable MFA, see Enabling Multi-Factor Authentication.

-- [Optional] Generate a new certificate for Veeam Backup for Microsoft Azure, as described in Replacing Web Certificate.
+- [Optional] Generate a new certificate for Veeam Backup for Microsoft Azure as described in section Replacing Security Certificates.

 Consider that after you complete the initial configuration, Veeam Backup for Microsoft Azure will automatically check if any Veeam and Ubuntu updates are available and install these updates on the backup appliance.